fanart-tv/fanartwiki/docs/ImageTypes/Movies/hdmovieclearart.md

-# **Overview**
+!!! info "Overview"

-* Movie ClearARTs are images of a movie logo/name including characters of the movie with a transparent background
+    - Movie ClearARTs are images of a movie logo/name including characters of the movie with a transparent background
-* Can be used while browsing your media center library to show next to the poster or as a recognizable navigation item
+    - Can be used while browsing your media center library to show next to the poster or as a recognizable navigation item

 ---